metiago/zbx1-dashboard/README.md

 ## ZBX1

-Dashboard to manage a file managemnt
+It's a web application dashboard to manage a file store using this repository https://github.com/metiago/zbx1

-## Set up
+#### Set up

 ```bash